gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 - Guard and try? can be used to do an inline guard try block guard let myVar = try? codeThatCanThrow() else {}
 - The catch { } is required since the exception system requires you to be exhaustive when catching, thus having a case for a catch all is required (even if you think you catched all thrown types)
+- Coding guidelines suggest inheriting from LocalizedError to be able to use more user-friendly messages, this will require you to implement the failureReason string property

 ### Protocols (similar to Interfaces)
 - Interfaces are called Protocols, inheritance is like regular inheritance (x : y), multiple protocols can be implemented